-MSM occurs naturally in some plants, such as horsetail; fruits and vegetables; some grains; and milk.
-MSM is important in joint health and helps form connective tissue -- cartilage, tendons, and ligaments.
-It may also slow the nerve impulses that transmit pain signals, reducing pain.
+MSM occurs naturally in some plants, such as horsetail, fruits and vegetables, some grains, and milk.
+MSM is important in joint health and helps form the connective tissues including cartilage, tendons, and ligaments.
+It may also reduce pain by slowing the nerve impulses that transmit pain signals.

-Never use industrial-grade DMSO as a supplement, because it may contain dangerous impurities.
-You should talk to your doctor before either taking DMSO internally or applying it to your skin.
+Never use industrial-grade DMSO as a supplement.
+It may contain dangerous impurities.
+Talk to your doctor before taking DMSO internally or applying it to your skin.

 People also apply sulfur products to the skin to treat acne and other skin conditions.

-Many -- but not all -- studies suggest there may be a connection between sulfur gases in the environment and the rise in allergy and respiratory illnesses, particularly asthma.
+Many studies suggest there may be a connection between sulfur gases in the environment and the rise in allergy and respiratory illnesses, particularly asthma.

 - Balneotherapy -- Well-designed studies, most conducted in Israel, suggest that balneotherapy can help treat several different kinds of arthritis, including osteoarthritis (OA), rheumatoid arthritis (RA), and psoriatic arthritis.
-People who took sulfur baths and other spa therapies improved strength, had less morning stiffness, had better walking ability, and less inflammation, swelling, and pain in joints, particularly in the neck and back.
+People who took sulfur baths and other spa therapies saw improvements in their strength, had less morning stiffness, had better walking ability, and experienced less inflammation, swelling, and pain in their joints, particularly in the neck and back.
 Mud packs and Dead Sea salts dissolved in a regular bath tub also improved symptoms of arthritis, but not as effectively as soaking in the Dead Sea itself.

 - MSM -- MSM is a popular supplement for treating the pain of arthritis, including both OA and RA.
 But there is not much scientific evidence that it works.
 One preliminary study suggested that 6,000 mg of MSM did improve pain and function without side effects in people with OA of the knee.
 Some preparations combine MSM with glucosamine to treat OA.
-One study suggests that approach might help, but more research is needed to be sure.
+One study suggests that this approach might help, but more research is needed.

-One preliminary study showed found that taking 2,600 mg of MSM per day for 30 days reduced symptoms of seasonal allergies.
-But more and larger studies are needed to see whether there is any real effect.
+One preliminary study found that taking 2,600 mg of MSM per day for 30 days reduced symptoms of seasonal allergies.
+Additional and larger studies are needed to determine whether there is any real effect.

 Although research is limited, the FDA has approved DMSO to treat interstitial cystitis, a chronic bladder inflammation that causes frequent and nighttime urination, as well as pain.
 When DMSO is used to treat interstitial cystitis, a doctor inserts a liquid solution of DMSO directly into the bladder.
 General anesthesia may be needed because the procedure can be painful and may cause bladder spasms.